AlneX22/My_AltSchool_Journal/Second_Semester_Month[1]_CLE_520/week1.md

   - **Public cloud** (e.g. AWS, Azure)
   - **Private cloud** (used internally within companies)
   - **Hybrid cloud** (mix of both)
+- I also got to now about the **craft of engineering** :
+  - **Systems Administration:** Where you maintain your servers. that is the systems that run your application in live environment AKA **Production**
+  - **SEC Ops:** This is where development meets security and operations.
+Basically, it is all the processes that it takes to move your application securely to the production.
 ---

 ## 😓 Challenges